 Typically I perform a 7-count negative with a 5-count pause in the stretched position, but these numbers can vary.

 For reps, I tend to go much lower than usual, as the tempo is so slow.
 I usually perform 2-4 reps and 3-8 sets.

 Obviously, due to the slow tempo, loading will have to start lower but can be aggressively increased.
 Dr. Seedman suggests starting at around 50% of 1RM and progressing as high as 90%!

 For exercise selection, almost anything that can be safely loaded that you can perform with good technique is fair game.
 I’ve used it with multiple squat variations, Romanian deadlifts, pullups, rows, weighted-pushups, etc.

 The biggest benefit I’ve found is in the quick correction of movement patterns.
-The slow eccentric portion is performed with the athlete focusing intensely on proper movement pattern.
-For example, the athlete who is shooting their knees forward while squatting will really focus on pushing their hips back to better load the glutes.
-The isometric hold at the bottom also really helps athletes “own” those difficult positions…especially athletes that for instance lose neutral spine positioning in the bottom of a squat.
+The slow eccentric portion is performed with the athlete focusing intensely on proper movement patterns.
+For example, the athlete who is shooting their knees forward while squatting will focus on pushing their hips back to better load the glutes.
+The isometric hold at the bottom also really helps athletes “own” those difficult positions…especially athletes that, for instance, lose neutral spine positioning in the bottom of a squat.

-The focus on proper movement patterns plus the huge motor unit recruitment during eccentric isometrics also mean it is a great tool for strength and hypertrophy, as well as it creating a great post activation potentiation response per Dr. Seedman’s research.
+The focus on proper movement patterns plus the huge motor unit recruitment during eccentric isometrics also means it is a great tool for strength and hypertrophy, as well as it creating a great post-activation potentiation response per Dr. Seedman’s research.